 Only authorized administrators can monitor the logfile record, and operate the log files.
-The unauthorized users have no access rights to perform these actions.
+Unauthorized users have no access rights to perform these actions.
 All actions of the authorized administrators will be logged.
-The default maximum size is 8 MB for a common log file, 4 MB for a security log file, and 4 MB for an operation log file.
+By default, the log file size is 32M for AC and 8M for AP.